gcholette/bash-ps1-themes/README.md

 ```
 # How it works

 The themes work with the PROMPT_COMMAND and PS1 environment variables.

 The PROMPT_COMMAND invokes a function that in turn invokes other functions to build a PS1 variable.
-The scripts generally require some functions from the `lib` file instead of being completely standalone.

 # Development